Rosen Zhelyazkov: Minister of Transport

-Parliamentary activity & Speakership
+Parliamentary activity and Speakership

 He was a Member of Parliament (GERB-UDF) in the 45th, 46th, 47th, 48th and 49th National Assembly.
 He was consistently selected as the list-leader for the GERB-SDS list in the Blagoevgrad MMC.

-On April 19, 2023, following an agreement between GERB-UDF and the second largest group in the National Assembly - PP-DB, Rosen Zhelyazkov was elected Speaker of the Bulgarian Parliament with 136 votes in favour.
+On 19 April 2023, following an agreement between GERB-UDF and the second largest group in the National Assembly – PP-DB, Rosen Zhelyazkov was elected Speaker of the Bulgarian Parliament with 136 votes in favour.

-On the 25th of April 2024 Zhelyazkov was removed from the post of Chairperson of the National Assembly with 129 votes in favour, a day prior to the disbandenment of the 49th National Assembly before the June 2024 Bulgarian parliamentary election.
+On 25 April 2024, Zhelyazkov was removed from the post of Chairperson of the National Assembly with 129 votes in favour, a day prior to the disbandenment of the 49th National Assembly before the June 2024 Bulgarian parliamentary election.

 Zhelyaskov was selected as the list-leader for GERB-SDS for the 2024 European Parliament election, however did not take his seat within the European Parliament.

 He was nominated as the GERB-SDS Prime Ministerial candidate, following the June 2024 parliamentary elections.
 On 1 July 2024, Zhelyazkov received the first exploratory mandate for government formation by President Rumen Radev following the June 2024 Bulgarian parliamentary election.
 Zhelyazkov stated that he aimed to form a minority government and presented the composition of his cabinet before Radev on the day, thus fulfilling the first mandate.
-On the 3d of July, the National Assembly voted 138-98 to reject his proposed government, thus voiding the first mandate.
+On 3 July, the National Assembly voted 138-98 to reject his proposed government, thus voiding the first mandate.

-Prime Minister of Bulgaria
+Prime Minister of Bulgaria (2025–2026)

 Zhelyazkov was selected as one of the members of the GERB-SDS negotiating team following the October 2024 parliamentary election, tasked with negotiating the formation of a regular government with DB, the BSP and ITN.

-In early January, 2025, it was revealed that Zhelyazkov was the Prime Ministerial nominee from GERB-SDS leading to DB leaving the aforementioned government negotiations and a temporary suspension of the negotiations as a whole.
-Negotiations were, however, resumed between the three parties, with external support being sought from representatives of DPS-Dogan.
+In early January 2025, it was revealed that Zhelyazkov was the Prime Ministerial nominee from GERB-SDS leading to DB leaving the aforementioned government negotiations and a temporary suspension of the negotiations as a whole.
+Negotiations later resumed between the three parties, with external support being sought from representatives of DPS-Dogan.

-On the 15th of January, Zhelyazkov received and returned completed the first exploratory mandate to President Radev, presenting the composition of his cabinet.
+On 15 January, Zhelyazkov received and returned the first exploratory mandate to President Radev, presenting the composition of his cabinet.
 In his statement to the President, he outlined that the goal of the cabinet was to stabilise the country following a cycle of irregular elections and that the cabinet was based on mutual compromises between the parties participating in it.
 The National Assembly voted in favour of the Zhelyazkov Government, with Zhelyazkov as Prime Minister on 16 January 2025, with a majority of 125 votes.